kishonadiaz/VisualVector/README.md

 - **Teachers Version
 - **how it looks

+- With is application it allows C# code to be used to create 3d Objects in the Viewer
 ![Alt text]( ./assets/begin.gif "Looks")

+- Here is an example of code adding in to editor and 3d Object
 ![Alt text]( ./assets/editor.gif "Editor")

+- Showing 3d Object moving after code is updated
 ![Alt text]( ./assets/action.gif "Editor Action")